therootcompany/go-gitver/README.md

 # Options

 ```
 version           print version and exit
---fail    will cause non-zero exit status on failure
+--fail            exit with non-zero status code on failure
+--package <name>  will set the package name
 ```

 ENVs